-Make your Art and Aesthetics bookshelf as exciting as ours, with books from Claire Bishop, John Berger, Hito Steyerl, Jacques Rancière, Frederic Jameson, and more.
+Make your Art and Aesthetics bookshelf as exciting as ours, with books from James Bridle, John Berger, Hito Steyerl, Jacques Rancière, Frederic Jameson, and more.

 No other country and no other period has produced a tradition of major aesthetic debate to compare with that which unfolded in German culture from the 1930s to the 1950s.
 In Aesthetics and Politics the key texts of the great Marxist controversies over literature and art during these years are assembled in a single volume.
 They do not form a disparate collection but a continuous, interlinked debate between thinkers who have become giants of twentieth-century intellectual history.

 Savage Messiah collects the entire set of Laura Grace Ford’s fanzine to date.
 Part graphic novel, part artwork, the book is both an angry polemic against the marginalisation of the city’s working class and an exploration of the cracks that open up in urban space.

 An award-winning cultural history of how we experience the world through art, film and architecture.